ESPN’s Stephen A. Smith Once Received a Massive Piece of Career-Changing Advice From Kobe Bryant

 Stephen A. Smith and sports debate shows aren’t everyone’s cup of tea.
 Even if you don’t care for First Take, though, the host has become a smashing success.

-As mentioned above, Smith has become a fixture in the sports media space; at this point, he’s become the basis of memes, has built up his own repertoire of bits and internal reference, and is simply too big to ignore.
+As mentioned above, Smith has become a fixture in the sports media space.
+At this point, he’s become memes, built up his own repertoire, and is simply too big to ignore.
 If you watch sports, you simply know Stephen A. Smith.
 He isn’t stopping there, though.

-Smith has appeared on General Hospital and starred in beef jerky commercials.
-He now has his own show, Stephen A’s World, on ESPN+.
-The host also “began his own production company, MrSAS Productions – with an eye on getting into the movie industry soon,” according to Bumbaca and even admitted that his “aspiration is to ultimately do late-night one day.”
+Smith has acted on General Hospital, starred in beef jerky commercials, and appeared as himself in Creed III.
+He has his own show, Stephen A’s World, on ESPN+.
+The host also “began his own production company, MrSAS Productions, with an eye on getting into the movie industry soon,” according to USA Today.
+He even admitted his “aspiration is to ultimately do late-night one day.”

-Whether Stephen A. Smith can ever become an Oprah-level influence, he’s certainly come a long way since 2006.
-You can thank—or blame, depending on your viewpoint—Kobe Bryant for that.
+Whether Smith can ever become an Oprah-level influence, he’s certainly come a long way since 2006.
+You can thank — or blame, depending on your viewpoint — Kobe Bryant for that.